 her song of eggs and feathers.
 I tell her you were

 a high note, a summer lightning storm of a man.

-There are several elements of Gray’s poem that might help you in the process of learning how to write a book:
+There are several elements of Gray’s poem that might help you in the process of writing poetry or fiction: